keenans1/ticTacToe/README.md

 I am currently in Mod 1 week 6.

 Learning Goals:
 Learning goals for this project were to create a data model and play the game solely based on the data model.
+Then, simply reflect the data model in our DOM.

+Tech Used:
 I worked with JavaScript, HTML, CSS, and Git/GitHub workflow.

 Wins + Challenges: